 The khan bazaar in Yazd that has been around since the 9th century was not my favourite bazaar in Iran.
 However, it is the best place to buy termeh.

 Yazd is famous for its handwoven silk and wool fabric called termeh, although most of what you see in the bazaar nowadays is machine made and probably not real silk.
 Regardless, they still make great souvenirs to decorate your home.

 The best things to do near Yazd

-Kharanaq is an old mud brick village that apparently was once an important resting point on the ancient silk road.
-The mud brick houses are now abandoned and crumbling down.
-I honestly tought it was a bit of a tourist trap and was more impressed by the surrounding countryside than by the ruins.
+Among the things to do near Yazd is a visit to the ancient mud brick village of Kharanaq.
+Kharanaq was once an important resting point on the ancient silk road.
+The mud brick houses are now abandoned and crumbling down giving it an eery ghost town atmosphere.

 Nain is a small town in the desert halfway between Yazd and Tehran.
 Most tour groups only make a quick stop to see the first and oldest mosque in Iran.
 Wikitravel convinced me that there is more to this town than the oldest mosque alone and promised me a variety of things to do such as an old castle and a bazaar.

 Old it was, but the reality were abandoned buildings that were falling apart.
 The old bazaar had closed down with most merchants moving to the newer parts of town.
 The mud brick structures were left alone to crumble down.
 A pity, as this town obviously has a lot of potential if things were maintained.